 Our majors also engage with student organization related to the fields of media and communication, such as Society of Professional Journalism (SPJ), WOLV TV, The Michigan Daily, and WCBN-FM Radio.

 The Society of Professional Journalists is the nation’s most broad-based journalism organization, dedicated to encouraging the free practice of journalism and stimulating high standards of ethical behavior.
 Founded in 1909 as Sigma Delta Chi, SPJ promotes the free flow of information vital to a well-informed citizenry through the daily work of its roughly 6,000 members; works to inspire and educate current and future journalists through professional development; and protects First Amendment guarantees of freedom of speech and press through its advocacy efforts.

 The Society of Professional Journalists, Ann Arbor is established to bring together student journalists and professional journalists in the area of Ann Arbor, Michigan for discussion about the significance of journalism in society, on and around campus and in pursuing a professional endeavor.
-Please visit them on Twitter, or Facebook Or Click Here to Meet the President.
+Please visit them on Twitter, or Facebook Or Click Here to Meet the E-board.

 WOLV TV is student-run television at the University of Michigan.
 Housed in North Quad and sponsored by the Department of Film, Television, and Media, WOLV TV produces broadcast television-format programming in FTVM’s multi-camera Studio A. Currently enrolled students of all majors are welcome to join.
 No previous experience is needed, and new members will receive training for equipment and procedures.
 There are also plenty of opportunities for writing, field production, and editing.
 From news, to sports, to entertainment, to sketch comedy, and whether you want to be in front of the camera or behind it, there’s something for everyone at WOLV TV!
-Interested students may contact Wolv TV or find more information at wolvtv.org.
+Interested students may contact WOLV TV E-board or find more information at wolvtv.org.